 - Commercial landlords are encouraged to pass savings on to their tenants through reduced or deferred payments to help employers pay their employees and stay in business.

-Tourism levy deferral
+Tourism levy abatement

 WCB premium payment deferrals